Hummingbird Migration in Pennsylvania

 The Ruby-throated hummingbird is the only hummingbird that breeds and nests in Pennsylvania.

-The entire reason for northern migration, much like salmon swimming upstream to their place of birth to lay eggs, is to return to the area where they were born.
-There the female builds a nest, mates, and raises a family.
+The entire reason for northern migration, much like salmon swimming upstream to their place of birth to lay eggs, is to return to the area where they were born to mate, build a nest, and raise a family.

-Once the female hummingbird reaches the breeding grounds the focus turns to building a nest and then finding a partner with which to mate.
+Once the breeding grounds have been reached, focus turns to finding a partner with which to mate.

 Female hummingbirds prefer building nests 10 to 20 feet off the ground in deciduous trees.